lilaspourpre/acl-2020/_pages/home.md

 <h2>News</h2>

+**June 4, 2023.** Abstract submission deadline is moved to July, 13!
+Paper submission is due July, 20.
+{: .notice--info}

 **June 30, 2023.** You may also create a non-archival submission for poster session.
 It can be based on a published or unpublished work.
 Both abstract and poster PDF should be submitted by July 15 to the special "Poster session" track.
 {: .notice--info}